Don’t Clean Your Garage Floor Before Seeing This

 There’s more salt on my garage floor this winter than I have ever seen.
 I need to clean it off before it ruins the concrete.

 Before cleaning the garage with a vacuum and then a mop, consider using the right pressure washer attachments instead.
 The pressure washer eliminates the post-wash rinse.
-Or do the traditional: hose down a concrete floor; and use hot, soapy water and a mop on an epoxy floor.
+Or do the traditional: hose down a concrete floor; and use hot, soapy water and a mop on the garage floor.

 Clean the Garage Floor for Safety and Value